Cross-site scripting adversarial attacks based on deep reinforcement learning: Evaluation and extension study: Empirical Study

 \subsection{Oracle Integration and Analysis}

 As shown in Figure~\ref{fig:experiments}, the Oracle is used in two different stages.
 The set of undetected malicious payloads generated by the adversarial model, which represent the examples that contribute to the escape rate of the replication study, named $E$, is directly fed into the Oracle.
 The set $E$ is then preprocessed as described in the previous sections, obtaining the set of arrays $V$.
 Also, $V$ is fed into the Oracle.
-Thanks to the Oracle, it is possible to evaluate $RR(E)$ and $RR(V)$, which, respectively, represent the answers to RQ2 and RQ3.
-We do not rely only on the Oracle: the analysis of the Ruin Rate for RQ3 is complemented by the analysis of the Out-Of-Vocabulary Rate, that it is not reported in the Figure~\ref{fig:experiments} for simplicity.
-Regarding RQ4, there is no guarantee that increasing the vocabulary would solve TH2, since the adversarial agent is potentially able to generate new tokens that are out-of-vocabulary regardless of the vocabulary size.
+Thanks to the Oracle, it is possible to evaluate $RR(E)$ and $RR(V)$, which, respectively, represent the answers to RQ1 and RQ2.
+We do not rely only on the Oracle: the analysis of the Ruin Rate for RQ2 is complemented by the analysis of the Out-Of-Vocabulary Rate, that it is not reported in the Figure~\ref{fig:experiments} for simplicity.
+Regarding RQ3, there is no guarantee that increasing the vocabulary would solve TH2, since the adversarial agent is potentially able to generate new tokens that are out-of-vocabulary regardless of the vocabulary size.
 To mitigate this threat-to-validity and to evaluate the real performance of the method, we integrated the Oracle into the training process of the adversarial agent.
 The agent's reward is set to -2 if the mutated payload, after preprocessing, is no longer recognized by the Oracle as an XSS attack.
 Otherwise, the reward is the same proposed in the reference work.
+The entire adversarial approach pipeline after the introduction of the Oracle in the loop is reported in Figure~\ref{fig:replication_study_approach}.